moul/doc.cloud.online.net/www/documentation/docs_public/contents/community/wordpress.md

 In this guide, we use the [<strong>LEMP</strong> Image](/community/lemp.html) we created previously to build the Wordpress Image.

-<strong>Important: Your Images are presents in the "My images" tab.</strong>
+<strong>Important: Your Images are present in the "My images" tab.</strong>

 Click the "Create Server" button.
 This action creates and starts your server.
 In a few seconds, your server will be ready to use.

 ### Step 2 - Install required packages

 When your server is running, you can log into your server using its public IP address.

-In the terminal program and in the shell run an `apt-get update` to update packages list.
+In the terminal program and in the shell run the `apt-get update` command to update packages list.

 The next step is to install packages required for Wordpress.
-In a terminal, execute the following command
+In a terminal, execute the following command:

 ```
-apt-get install php5-gd
+root@c1-X-Y-Z-T:~# apt-get install php5-gd
 ```

 ### Step 3 - Configure nginx & Wordpress

-Once packages installation is achieved, you have to configure nginx to work properly with Wordpress
+Once packages are installed, you have to configure nginx to work properly with Wordpress.

 In the directory `/etc/nginx/site/available`, create a new file containing the default virtual host configuration for Wordpress.
-I called this file `wp_default` in this guide
+In this guide, we will name it `wp_default`.

 ```
 server {